ULHPC/tutorials/advanced/R/README.md

 **Exercise: Plot a speedup graph with different number of cores and/or machines used.**

 <!--
-#### Not (yet) Covered by this Tutorial: MPI Communications
+#### MPI Communications

-It is also possible to use MPI communications instead of sockets.
-We will not see this in the tutorial because some required modules will be available in the platform in a close future, however here is the basic procedure.

-R will need the package `Rmpi` and same as before, we use `makeCluster` but we use `comm_type = "MPI"` instead of `PSOCK` and we call `mpi.exit()` after calling `stopCluster()`.
-Then, you need to call the R script within MPI. i.e.

-    mpirun -n <nb_processes> R --slave -f <R_script_file.R>
+In this section we will use R with MPI connections.
+We will use the OpenMPI implementation and thus we need to load a custom R easybuild module.

+First unload all previously loaded modules.

+	module purge

+Then load the custom module

+	module use /home/users/jemeras/.easybuild/modules/all/
+	module load lang/R/3.2.0-goolf-1.4.10-bare

+Install `Rmpi` and `snow` packages in R (you might need to specify manually the MPI type before installing the package, this can be done via the RMPI_TYPE env variable).

+	> Sys.setenv(RMPI_TYPE='OPENMPI')
+	> install.packages("Rmpi", "snow")
 -->

 ### Usefull links